The items listed below are the general eligibility requirements for federal and state aid.

 Meet required academic qualifications.
 In order to enroll in classes at Hawkeye Community College and receive financial aid, you must meet Hawkeye’s admission requirements.

 Enrolled in an eligible program to earn a degree, certificate, or diploma.
-All programs at Hawkeye are eligible for financial aid except:
+Programs not eligible for financial aid include but are not limited to:

 Attend class.
 You must attend class on a regular basis and meet the Standards for Satisfactory Progress to receive financial aid.